 Buyers are required to provide landscaping to the front of their properties, and strongly encouraged to provide landscaping to the entire block.
-Front landscaping is to be completed before an application for a refund of the bond is submitted.

 Consider planting the nature's strip as part of your development.

 Landscaping plans are to be submitted for approval as part of their application for approval by the D.A.P.
 The following are some guidelines to assist buyers and their landscape designers to prepare their designs.